sifive/scl-metal/README.md

 ## Optimization
 Computation speed can be improved by placing **crypto_const_data** section/symbol into RAM.
 This avoid Flash access and speed up computation (on ecdsa).
+This is only an improvment if the rodata are located in Flash.